SW999/nodejs2021q2/README.md

 Will be done:
 - created the '**postgres_dev**' BD,
  - created **Users** and **Groups** tables in database,
-- transferd prepared default users and groups from 'seeds' to the database.
+- transferred prepared default users and groups from 'seeds' to the database.

 Load dependencies:
 ```sh
 npm i
 ```

+## Start
 To start an app you have to run:
 ```sh
 npm start